Illinois Compiled Statutes

 and any immediate or deferred annuity contracts.

-(b) This Article shall not provide coverage for:
+(b) Except as otherwise provided in paragraph (c) of this subsection, this Article shall not provide coverage for:

 (i) that portion of a policy or contract not